-He co-edited with Paul J. Armstrong SynergiCity: Reinventing the Postindustrial City (Urbana, IL: University of Illinois Press, 2012), which won the Historic Preservation Book Award from the Center for Historic Preservation at the University of Mary Washington and was recognized as a Choice Best Academic Book Title in 2013.
+He co-edited and contributed with Paul J. Armstrong for the edited book: SynergiCity: Reinventing the Postindustrial City (Urbana, IL: University of Illinois Press, 2012), which won the Historic Preservation Book Award from the Center for Historic Preservation at the University of Mary Washington and was recognized as a Choice Best Academic Book Title in 2013.
 He is the author of The Architecture of William Nichols: Building the Antebellum South in North Carolina, Alabama, and Mississippi (Jackson, MS: University Press of Mississippi, 2015).
-He has published numerous articles in academic journals in the U.S., UK, and in China and has written several book chapters in edited books in the fields of heritage management and historic preservation.
+He has written numerous articles and book chapters focusing on historic preservation, conservation, and heritage management.

-Professor Kapp is the Chair of the National Council for Preservation Education and is a member of the editorial boards of Preservation Education and Research and Built Heritage.
-He serves on Fulbright Commission Review Board and is a member of the advisory boards for the American College of Building Arts and the Department of Historic Preservation, School of Architecture at the University of Notre Dame.
-He has served on the National Register of Historic Places review panels in Illinois and in Virginia and continues to serve as a member of the Sustainability Committee for the Association for Preservation Technology.
-He is a licensed architect in Virginia, West Virginia, and North Carolina.
-The James River Chapter of the American Institute of Architects, the Preservation Alliance of Virginia (now APVA), the Association of General Contractors of East Tennessee, and the Preservation Society of Chapel Hill, North Carolina have recognized his design work.
+Professor Kapp has been the chair of the National Council for Preservation Education and is currently the editor of Preservation Education and Research—the Journal of the National Council for Preservation Education.
+He also serves on the editorial board of Built Heritage.
+He was a reviewer for the Fulbright Commission in 2015 and 2017.
+He is a member of the advisory boards for the American College of the Building Arts and the Department of Historic Preservation at the University of Notre Dame.
+Professor Kapp has acted as an adviser to the National Trust for Historic Preservation and the Advisory Council for Historic Preservation; he served on the National Register of Historic Places review panels in Illinois and Virginia.
+He continues to serve as a member of the Sustainability Committee for the Association for Preservation Technology.
+Professor Kapp is a licensed architect in Virginia, West Virginia, and North Carolina.
+His architecture designs have received awards from the James River Chapter of the American Institute of Architects, the Preservation Alliance of Virginia (now part of APVA), the Association of General Contractors of East Tennessee, and the Preservation Society of Chapel Hill.

 M.S., Historic Preservation, University of Pennsylvania; 1992